 Pharmacologic therapy is used to prevent and control symptoms, reduce the frequency and severity of exacerbations, improve health status, and improve exercise tolerance.
-None of the existing medications for COPD have been shown to modify the long-term decline in lung function that is the hallmark of this disease55,98-100 (Evidence A).
-However, this should not preclude efforts to use medications to control symptoms.
-Since COPD is usually progressive, recommendations for the pharmacological treatment of COPD reflect the following general principles:
+Most studies have indicated that the existing medications for COPD do not modify the long-term decline in lung function that is the hallmark of this disease^{55, 98-100} (Evidence A), although there is limited evidence that regular treatment with long-acting 2-agonists, inhaled glucocorticosteroid, and its combination can decrease the rate of decline of lung function437.
+Therefore, pharmacotherapy for COPD is mainly used to decrease symptoms and/or complications.
+Since COPD is usually progressive, recommendations for the pharma-cological treatment of COPD reflect the following general principles:

 - Treatment tends to be cumulative with more medications being required as the disease state worsens. - Regular treatment needs to be maintained at the same level for long periods of time unless significant side effects occur or the disease worsens. - Individuals differ in their response to treatment and in the side effects they report during therapy.
 Careful monitoring is needed over an appropriate period to ensure that the specific aim of introducing a therapy has been met without an unacceptable cost to the patient.
-The effect of therapy in COPD may occur sooner after treatment with bronchodilators and inhaled glucocorticosteroids than previously thought, although at present, there is no effective way to predict whether or not treatment will reduce exacerbations.
+The effect of therapy in COPD may occur sooner after treatment with bronchodilators and inhaled glucocorticosteroids than previously thought101, although at present, there is no effective way to predict whether or not treatment will reduce exacerbations.